PelionIoT/meta-mbl/docs/usb-networking.md

 operate on the IoT device without using the serial console.
 The IoT device will respond to DNS-SD service discovery requests, so a PC with support for DNS-SD can discover the IoT device's SSH service without previous knowledge of the device's IP address or hostname.

+#### Avahi service discovery on a local network
+[Avahi][avahi-homepage] is a free zero-configuration networking (zeroconf) implementation, including a system for multicast DNS/DNS-SD service discovery on a local network.
+This enables you to plug your computer and the IoT device into a network and instantly be able to view the device's available services.
+Avahi is installed on Ubuntu 16.04 by default, and it is also built into mbl image build.

+##### Using Avahi to discover device's services

-For example on a Linux PC with [Avahi][avahi-homepage] installed, the IoT device's SSH service can be discovered using the [`avahi-browse`][avahi-browse-manpage] command:
+On a Linux PC with [Avahi][avahi-homepage] installed, the IoT device's SSH service can be discovered using the [`avahi-browse`][avahi-browse-manpage] command:
 ```
 avahi-browse --terminate --resolve --verbose _ssh._tcp | grep --after-context 4 '^= *<interface-on-dev-pc>'